 - Who will be receiving the goods?

 - Know your customers.
 Ensure that the goods are to be exported to legitimate end-users.

 - Why is the customer purchasing the goods?

 - Ensure that the technical capabilities of the goods are suitable for the end-use declared.

-These processes must be completed before the goods are shipped, and the license approved.
-Providing the required information and forms is very difficult to do retrospectively
+These processes must be completed before the goods are shipped, for an import licence for Hong Kong to be approved.
+Providing the required information and forms is very difficult to do retrospectively.

 Once the importer has received the approval for the TID license, the goods can then be shipped and imported.
 The Hong Kong Trade of Industry protocols will mean that when they assess the shipment on arrival, all facts on the documents are checked, the physical kit will be checked to ensure the goods match exactly what is on the shipping manifest and the pre-submitted paper that is in the TID systems.

 If there are any discrepancies the importer will be informed and the shipment held until clarification is received to the satisfaction of the customs officials.

 Goods that don’t require an Import license